Black4315/webnest/README.md

 # webnest

 WebNest is a lightweight Python framework designed for building web applications quickly.
-It offers easy project setup, server management, database integration, and custom HTML tags (similar to Jinja2) for dynamic content rendering.
+It offers easy project setup, server management, database integration, and custom HTML tags (similar to Jinja2) for dynamic content rendering, such as {{ title }}.
 WebNest also features simple routing to streamline your development process.

 ## Installation